boroczkigabor/ha-ariosa-integration/README.md

 - Home Assistant 2026.1.0 or newer
 - Network access from Home Assistant to the ventilation unit's Modbus TCP interface (default port `502`)

+## Supported devices
+The integration surely works with the following devices:
+- Valsir Ariosa HV 330 Enthalpic

+Feel free to confirm support for this integration on this issue: (1)[https://github.com/boroczkigabor/ha-ariosa-integration/issues/1]

 ## Installation